ishan090/Physics/README.md

 # Physics
-Store or all the useful physics programs for easy calculation
+Store of all the useful physics programs for easy calculation